 Any non-operation caused by binding of an operating element or improper fracturing of a glass bulb, shall be considered a hang-up.
 Momentary obstructions which clear in less than 60 seconds are not considered hang-ups.
-Pressures other than those shown in Table 4.10.2 may be tested at the sole discretion of FM Approvals.
+Pressures other than those shown in Table 4.10.2 may be tested at the sole discretion of the certification agency.